 In the first part of this article, we reviewed the concept of Total Cost of Ownership (TOC) and outlined five key variables that determine the TCO for software development projects: Process, Quality, Risk, Productivity and Cost.
 Each of these variables is critical to keep in mind when selecting a nearshoring or offshoring vendor.
 In this article, we will review the remaining three variables in depth and provide suggestions and conclusions for maximizing TOC.

 Studies point to an extremely significant risk of failure in software engineering undertakings.
 The famous Standish Group CHAOS Report, for example, reviews over 8,000 software engineering projects every two years.
-The 2010 study determined that close to 42% of software engineering projects where considered challenged; 21% were considered failed; and only 37% were determined successful.
+The 2010 study determined that close to 42% of software engineering projects were considered challenged; 21% were considered failed, and only 37% were determined successful.

 PSL is one of the world's most experienced companies in deploying software engineering processes at the highest maturity levels.
 In 2002, we became Latin America's first CMMi level 5 company (and the eighth in the world to achieve such recognition).
 PSL has remained at the highest level of this quality model since then.

 Risk mitigation is the result of correct execution on many fronts; one of the most important ones being early risk identification, so that corrective action may be taken before it is too late.
 Transparency is critical in order for the risk to be actively perceived, and it is a variable in which PSL excels.
 As a company, our policy is to provide our clients with full and unrestricted, real-time access to all project repositories.
 Furthermore, we monitor (at least weekly) and maintain a record of key productivity and quality variables during all of our engagements.
 Consequently, we are ready to take corrective action as soon as a problem arises, preventing risk to carry-forward and momentum gains.